Fran-cho/docs/chaperone.md

 #### Q: How do I customize the look and feel of Ada Chat?
 **A:** Basic customization, such as client tint colour, can be modified from the **Settings > General** page of your Ada dashboard.
 If you require additional customization, you can make use of the [customStyles](#custom-styles) Chaperone option above.

+##Versioning
+Currently, the embed script for Ada Chaperone is versioned.
+This means that in order to receive new Chaperone updates you will need to upgrade to the latest version.
+The latest embed script can always be found within this document, or within the Chat modal of the **Settings > Platforms** page in your Ada dashboard.

+In the (near) future we intend to release a versionless Chaperone embed script.
+Stay tuned!

 ## Help
 Need some help?
 Get in touch with us at [help@ada.support](mailto:help@ada.support).